getzlab/canine/pipeline_options.md

 may be of different lengths, and each job will be launched with a unique combination of array inputs.
 The manual adapter does not do any handling of outputs besides base delocalization.

+* `product`: If false (the default) all inputs must be of equal length or a constant.
+In this case, inputs will take one value per job.
+If true, arrays may be of unequal length and one job will be launched for each combination of elements
+* `arrays`: A list of input names which should be considered a bash array, instead of an array of individual arguments

 Here is an example adapter configuration using the default settings:
 ```yaml